Table of Contents[Hide][Show]

 If you are like most modern households, you probably toss meat bones once the protein portion is used up.
 If this describes your kitchen routine, you might want to rethink that.
 Did you know that you make about a gallon of homemade, mineral-rich bone broth simply by simmering them in filtered water?
 Add a bit of vinegar and a few chopped veggies and you will add even more flavor and nutrition.

-Making stock should be a regular and hopefully weekly or at least biweekly part of your kitchen routine.
+Making traditional bone broth should be a regular and hopefully weekly part of your kitchen routine.
 If you are spending your limited kitchen time making bread or other baked goods, then re-prioritize some of this time into making bone broth.